 Drs.
 Lindsay Wu and Hayden Homer are developing medicines intended to improve egg cell quality and restore fertility in women of advancing age or who have experienced premature infertility.
 These molecules may go well beyond improving fertility.

 Focused on how to prevent DNA damage and reverse aging in the ovary, potentially restoring a woman's ability to produce healthy, viable eggs.

 Developing medicines that restore a more youthful "epigenome" to improve egg cell quality in the female reproductive system to reverse infertility.

 Continuum Biosciences | Blacksburg, VA; Sydney

 Scientists from Continuum have discovered self-limiting uncouplers that are highly specific to mitochondria.
 Co-founders Drs.
-Kyle Hoehn and Webster Santos are working with their team to fine-tune the effectiveness of their compounds to address obesity, diabetes, liver disease, and other conditions that increase lifespan.
+Kyle Hoehn and Webster Santos are working with their team to fine-tune the effectiveness of their compounds to address obesity, diabetes, liver disease, and other conditions that decrease lifespan.

 Aging Component: Mitochondrial Dysfunction